 Maybe not w/ Meg Whitman becoming CEO

 HP certainly has a number of challenges ahead of itself before it can turnaround and grow.
 However, the decision to pick Meg Whitman as the new CEO doesn't give me much confidence that they can pull off a turnaround.
-It seems HP is just recycling leadership with those past their prime.
-If HP was going to change CEO's, they needed to bring in someone with a big vision and fresh thinking.
-This choice isn't it.

 Smart Move by HP to Exit a Dying Business